 \subsection{Gene co-expression data}

-In this subsection, we apply the proposed method to the microarray dataset of developing rhesus monkeys, tissue from the medial prefrontal cortex that was originally collected in \cite{Bakken:2016}.
-As described in other work that analysis this data \citep{Liu:2018}, this is a suitable dataset to analyze as other work have well-documented that the gene co-expression patterns in monkeys' tissue from this brain region change dramatically over development.
-For the prenatal period, they consider a 6 -- layer network corresponding to 6 age categories, labelled E40 to E120 to indicate the number of embryonic days of age.
-For the postnatal period, they consider a 5 -- layer network corresponding to 5 layers within the medial prefrontal cortex, labelled L2 to L6.
-With this data, we aim to show whether two genes co-expression networks in two different periods can be considered to come from the a common stochastic block model using proposed method.
+In this subsection, we apply the proposed method to the gene dataset of developing rhesus monkeys' tissue from the medial prefrontal cortex.
+This dataset was originally collected by Bakken et al. (2016).
+Other work analyzing the data suggests this is an appropriate dataset, as other work already has good evidence that gene co-expression patterns in monkey tissues in this brain region change significantly as they develop.
+For the prenatal period, a 6-layer network is considered, which corresponds to the 6 age stage.
+We label the 6-layer network as E40 to E120 to indicate the number of embryonic days of age.
+For the postnatal period, a 5-layer network is considered, which indicates the 5 layers within the medial prefrontal cortex.
+We label the 5-layer network as L2 to L6.
+With this data, we aim to show whether two gene co-expression networks in two different periods can be considered to come from a common stochastic block model using the proposed method.

-\textbf{Preprocessing Procedure.} The microarray dataset from \cite{Bakken:2016} contains $n = 9173$ genes measured among many sample across the $L = 11$ layer.
+\textbf{Preprocessing Procedure.} The microarray dataset contains $n = 9173$ genes measured among many samples across the $L = 11$ layer.
 In this article, since we consider the difference between the two samples, we only choose the gene co-expression networks in two periods E40 and E50, that is, the development occurs from 40 days to 50 days in the embryo.
-We preprocess into adjacency matrix in following method in line with other work, e.g., \cite{Langfelder:2008}.
+Similar to other work, e.g., Langfelder \& Horvath (2008), we preprocess the adjacency matrix as follows.
 First, to calculate the adjacency matrix, for a layer $l$, we construct the Pearson correlation matrix.
 Define the co-expression similarity $s_{ij}$ as the correlation coefficient between the profiles of nodes $i$ and $j$: $s_{ij} = cov(x_i, x_j), 1\leq i,j\leq n$.
-In order to avoid outliers, let $s_{ij}' = (1 + s_{ij}) / 2$.
+In order to avoid the outliers, let $s_{ij}' = (1 + s_{ij}) / 2$.
 Then, using a thresholding procedure, the co-expression similarity matrix $S = (s'_{ij})_{n\times n}$ is transformed into the adjacency matrix $\cX$.
 An unweighted network adjacency $X_{ij}$ between gene expression profiles $x_i$ and $x_j$ can be defined by hard thresholding the co-expression similarity $s'_{ij}$ as